Engineering Journal

 }

-The split lines are dashed cyan on the canvas.
-A pill handle at the top allows drag repositioning.
+The split lines are drawn as dashed vertical markers on the canvas.
+A handle at the top allows drag repositioning.
 Double-click removes a line.
-All lines reset when the document is closed.
+The bypass is all-or-nothing: if any manual splits exist, the automatic scan is skipped entirely.

 Tradeoffs